Blog Post Gartner Hype Cycle 2023: What's Next in I&O Automation?

 Newcomers to the I&O Automation Hype Cycle

 How did SOAP end up so far along, so quickly?
 It actually represents a modern evolution of WLA, which, as mentioned earlier, moved off the hype cycle a few years ago.
 Modern SOAPs extend WLA, job scheduling, and batch processing to support event-based scheduling in real-time, as well as cross-platform orchestration with one central command center.

-- Automate in real time.
+- Automate in real-time.
 Use any combination of event-, time-, or batch-based prompts to create workflows that keep up with your business.

 - Orchestrate processes across applications.
 Create and manage workflows across multiple applications and platforms, no matter where they reside.